I have been working as a Bordeaux wine tour guide for some time and have visited hundreds of Bordeaux wineries.

 Château de Ferrand’s story began in the early 18th century.
 Elie de Bétoulaud, the founder of the chateau, wanted to pay a tribute to King Louis XIV.
-He built Ferrand to remind the elegance, eccentricity and joy of Versailles.
+He built Ferrand to remind the elegance, eccentricity, and joy of Versailles.

 In 1977, the chateau changed its hands for the first time.
 Baron Bich, who co-founded multi-national ballpoint pen co BIC, purchased the chateau.

-Today, his daughter, Pauline Bich Chandon-Moët and her husband Philippe Chandon-Moët manage this Saint Emilion Grand Cru Classe chateau.
+Today, his daughter, Pauline Bich Chandon-Moët, and her husband Philippe Chandon-Moët manage this Saint Emilion Grand Cru Classe chateau.

-The estate has undergone beautiful renovation in 2020 and now offers five elegant guest rooms with views of famous Saint-Emilion vineyards.
+The estate has undergone a beautiful renovation in 2020 and now offers five elegant guest rooms with views of famous Saint-Emilion vineyards.

-During your stay, do not miss an opportunity to have lunch or a dinner prepared just for you by the local chef and served in the dining room of this 18th-century manor house.
+During your stay, do not miss an opportunity to have lunch or dinner prepared just for you by the local chef and served in the dining room of this 18th-century manor house.